-Note: Fixture aliases require Python 3.x, as they rely on function argument annotation
+Note: Fixture aliases rely on function argument annotation

-3.5.11 Misc.
+3.5.12 Misc.
 Utilities

 Yielding Fixtures

 Fixtures defined as generators are automatically detected by Slash.
 In this mode, the fixture is run as a generator, with the yielded value acting as the fixture value.
 Code after the yield is treated as cleanup code (similar to using this.add_cleanup):